cloudinary-community/cloudinary-examples/examples/nextjs-cldvideoplayer/README.md

-# CldVideoPlayer for embedding videos in Next.js with Cloudinary
+# CldVideoPlayer for Embedding Cloudinary Videos in Next.js

-Embed videos in your Next.js app with `CldVideoPlayer` component and Cloudinary.
+Embed videos in your Next.js app with CldVideoPlayer component and Cloudinary.

 ## 🧰 Using CldVideoPlayer in Next.js